Fine-Tuning Masked Diffusion for Provable Self-Correction: Experiments

 \section{Experiments}

 In this section, we demonstrate that PRISM is a practically efficient and scalable approach across different domains and scales.
 In Section~\ref{sec:sudoku}, we apply PRISM to a $30$M-scale MDM for Sudoku.
-In Section~\ref{sec:owt}, we apply PRISM to a 170M-scale MDM and evaluate its ability for natural language modeling.
-Finally, in Section~\ref{sec:llada}, we apply PRISM to LLaDA-8B-Instruct~\citep{nie2025large} and evaluate it on a coding task.
-We first outline the pipeline shared across all experiments.
-We provide the experimental details in Appendix~\ref{appendix:experiment_details}.

-\textbf{Experiment pipeline.} We start from an MDM pretrained for each domain and attach a lightweight adapter.
-We then fine-tune the model on the PRISM loss defined in~\eqref{eq:prism_actual_loss}.
-For baselines, we adopt ReMDM (ReMDM-cap or ReMDM-loop) and ReMDM-conf from \citet{wang2025remasking}; for fair comparison, we re-evaluate these baselines using the same backbone after PRISM fine-tuning.
-Finally, since our focus is on the remasking strategy, we restrict comparisons to remasking baselines.
-We summarize our experimental results as follows: \begin{itemize}[leftmargin=10pt, noitemsep, parsep=3pt, topsep=0pt] \item \coloredhl{xsienna}{\textbf{Efficiency}}: The PRISM fine-tuned MDM has the ability to self-correct using much fewer samples compared to those used for pretraining. \item \coloredhl{xsienna}{\textbf{Performance}}: The PRISM-tuned MDMs outperform ReMDM and ReMDM-conf, indicating that PRISM learns our desired notion of per-token quality quite well. \end{itemize}
+In Section~\ref{sec:owt}, we apply PRISM to a 170M-scale MDM and evaluate its ability for natural language modeling, and in Section~\ref{sec:llada}, we apply PRISM to LLaDA-8B-Instruct~\citep{nie2025large} and evaluate it on a Python coding task.
+In Section~\ref{sec:mechanistic}, we conduct a mechanistic analysis on PRISM to further showcase its efficiency.
+We first outline the pipeline shared across all experiments. \textbf{Experiment pipeline.} Starting from a pretrained MDM, we attach a lightweight adapter and fine-tune it with the PRISM loss.
+We compare against remasking baselines ReMDM (ReMDM-cap/ReMDM-loop) and ReMDM-conf~\citep{wang2025remasking}, re-evaluated using the same backbone after PRISM fine-tuning.
+We summarize our experimental results as follows: \begin{itemize}[leftmargin=10pt, noitemsep, parsep=3pt, topsep=0pt] \item \coloredhl{xsienna}{\textbf{Efficiency}}: The PRISM fine-tuned MDM has the ability to self-correct using much fewer samples compared to those used for pretraining. \item \coloredhl{xsienna}{\textbf{Performance}}: The PRISM-tuned MDMs outperform ReMDM and ReMDM-conf, indicating that PRISM learns our desired notion of per-token quality quite well. \item \coloredhl{xsienna}{\textbf{Operation}}: PRISM fine-tuned MDMs calibrate the per-token qualities as desired, and qualitatively correct errors in coding problems. \end{itemize}

-\subsection{Motivating example: Sudoku puzzle}
+\subsection{Motivating Example: Sudoku Puzzle}

 In this section, we examine PRISM on Sudoku puzzles and show that the learned per-token quality operates as desired.
 Before moving on to the results, we use Sudoku as a \emph{metaphorical testbed} to explain why ReMDM and ReMDM-conf can fail to capture the intended per-token quality.